JijiKusahara/visual_music/README.md

 |song_id|references||

 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :songs
+- belongs_to :song